pnp/copilot-feedback-bot/docs/setup.md

 6. Installation will take upto 45 mins if not run before.
 7. You can run multiple times; if a resources is already created, it'll be skipped.

-## Configure App Registration
+## Configure JS App Registration
 There are a couple of extra configurations we need for the bot app.
 We'll take [PUBLIC_URL_DOMAIN] from the FQDN from the Azure Front Door created in the backend setup.

-### API Access + SSO for Teams
+### API Access
 Configure API access for app registration so the JavaScript app can access the backend.

+1. Set the App URI of the web app.
+2. Copy the full URI into the ARM template parameters ``parameters-compute.json`` file: ``web_account_api_audience`` value.
+This value is needed for the ``WebAuthConfig__ApiAudience`` configuration.
+3. Add a scope for users and admins - ``access``.
+This value is used for the JavaScript app ``VITE_MSAL_SCOPES`` argument/var.

+### Optional: SSO for Teams
-If you want Teams SSO to work, the URL of the JavaScript must match the App URI too.
-If you don't care, then you can pick any URI.
+The URL of the website hosting the app must match the App URI if we want SSO to work (Azure Front Door in our case).
-1. The application URI needs to be in format: api://[PUBLIC_URL_DOMAIN]/[CLIENT_ID], with port if not standard.
+* The application URI needs to be in format: api://[PUBLIC_URL_DOMAIN]/[JS_APP_CLIENT_ID], with port if not standard.
 Examples:
    1. ``api://contosobot.azurefd.net/5023a8dc-8448-4f41-b34c-131ee03def2f``
    2. ``api://localhost:5173/c8c85903-7e4a-4314-898b-08d01382e025``

-      This value is needed for the ``AuthConfig__ApiAudience`` configuration.
-2. Add a scope for users/admins - ``access``.
-3. Copy the full scope name into the ARM template parameters ``parameters-compute.json`` file: ``api_audience`` value - ``api://[contosobot].azurefd.net/[5023a8dc-8448-4f41-b34c-131ee03def2f]/access``
+Next, add Teams apps as pre-authorised apps for the web-app as per [this guide](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/bot-sso-register-aad?tabs=windows#to-configure-an-authorized-client-application).

 ### Add Reply URLs
-For the JavaScript app to work, the reply URLs must be configured for the web application.
+For the JavaScript app to work with MSAL, the reply URLs must be configured for the web application.
 1. Add reply URLs for a Single-page application - ``https://[PUBLIC_URL_DOMAIN]/``
 2. Enable access tokens and ID tokens.